InformedChoice/armed-exterminators/content/bed-bug-treatment-pasadena.md

 No!
 Most furniture can be successfully treated.
 We only recommend disposal for severely damaged items.
 Our treatments penetrate deep into furniture to eliminate all bed bugs.

 ### How long does treatment take?
 Chemical treatments take 2-4 hours per unit with 2-3 visits needed.
-Heat treatments take 6-8 hours but usually require just one visit.
-You can typically return the same day.
+Follow-up visits are scheduled 10-14 days apart to break the life cycle.
+You can typically return the same day once products have dried.

 ### Will bed bugs spread to neighbors?
 Yes, bed bugs can travel between units through wall voids, electrical outlets, and under doors.
 We recommend notifying property management so adjacent units can be inspected.

 ### Is treatment safe for pets and children?
 Yes, when properly applied.
 We use EPA-registered products and follow all safety protocols.
-For heat treatments, pets and people must leave during service but can return immediately after.
+Pets and people should leave during service and can return once treated areas are dry and ventilated.

 ---

 > **Don't let bed bugs disrupt your life.
 Fast, discrete solutions available.**
 > ### Call [(626) 256-3200](tel:6262563200) for immediate bed bug help.
-> Heat Treatment Available • Apartment Specialists • Guaranteed Results
+> Apartment Specialists • Guaranteed Results
 >
 > *"Armed eliminated our bed bug nightmare quickly and discretely.
 They coordinated with our property manager and solved the problem completely!"* ⭐⭐⭐⭐⭐
 > — **Rachel M., South Lake District**